rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 Once recovery is completed, the `peers.json` file is renamed to `peers.info`. `peers.info` will not trigger further recoveries, and simply acts as a record for future reference.
 It may be deleted at anytime.

-## Example Cluster Sizes
-_Quorum is defined as (N/2)+1 where N is the size of the cluster._

-### 2-node cluster
-Quorum of a 2-node cluster is 2.

-If 1 node fails, quorum can no longer reached.
-The failing node must be recovered, as the failed node cannot be removed, and a new node cannot be added to the cluster to takes its place.
-This is why you shouldn't run 2-node clusters, except for testing purposes.
-In general it doesn't make much sense to run clusters with even-number of nodes at all.

-If you remove a single node from a fully-functional 2-node cluster, quorum will be reduced to 1 since you will be left with a 1-node cluster.

-### 3-node cluster
-Quorum of a 3-node cluster is 2.

-If 1 node fails, the cluster can still reach quorum.
-Remove the failing node, or restart it.
-If you remove the node, quorum remains at 2.
-You should add a new node to get the cluster back to 3 nodes in size.
-If 2 nodes fail, the cluster will not be able to reach quorum.
-You must instead restart at least one of the nodes.

-If you remove a single node from a fully-functional 3-node cluster, quorum will be unchanged since you now have a 2-node cluster.

-### 4-node cluster
-Quorum of a 4-node cluster is 3.

-The situation is similar for a 3-node cluster, in the sense that it can only tolerate the failure of a single node.
-If you remove a single node from a fully-functional 4-node cluster, quorum will decrease to 2 you now have a 3-node cluster.

-### 5-node cluster
-Quorum of a 5-node cluster is 3.

-With a 5-node cluster, the cluster can tolerate the failure of 2 nodes.
-However if 3 nodes fail, at least one of those nodes must be restarted before you can make any change.
-If you remove a single node from a fully-functional 5-node cluster, quorum will be unchanged since you now have a 4-node cluster.